Muu-/Unity3D-2D-Tools/Assets/2DTools/Readme.txt

 	Set in Cell horizontal size and Cell vertical size the pixel dimension of a single sprite's full box. (eg. sprites in your sheet are 13 px wide, but you drawn them in a 16px box, 16 is the value that should be used)
 	Starting cell is the cell to be used when no animation plays (and for object with no animation at all).
 The top-left corner is cell 0-0.
 	Mirrored tells the sprite to mirror itself.
 Animations will be automatically mirrored when this toggle is on.
+	Autoplay animation, will tell the script to play a stored animation.
+This function may be useful for looping animated background objects.
 	Under "Animations", press "Add" to add one.
 		Name will be used to call this particular animation in scripts.
 		Next animation is the animation that will follow this one when it ends.
 Use "starting" or "none" to stop the animation and set the sprite back to its starting cell.
 Use "loop" or the same animation name to loop endlessly the same animation over and over.
 Use "stop" or leave it blank to stop the animation and keep it's last frame.